Inference and Test-Time Compute

 Definition

 Test-time compute is a narrower idea.
-It refers to additional computation spent during inference to improve performance on a task.
-A system may generate longer internal reasoning, sample several possible answers, run a search process, call tools, verify intermediate results, ask another model to critique output, or iterate through an agent loop before giving a final answer.
+It refers to additional computation spent during inference to improve performance on a particular task.
+A system may generate longer internal reasoning, sample several candidate answers, run a search process, call tools, verify intermediate results, ask another model to critique output, or iterate through an agent loop before giving a final answer.

 Training vs. Inference